 Once again, we kept our activities as open-ended as possible, with plenty of opportunity to explore.

-Setting Up the Toddler and Preschool Classroom for the St. Patrick’s Day Theme
+Setting Up the Classroom for the St. Patrick’s Day Theme

 Light Table: Green Magnatiles, Crystal Climbers, and Gnomes